Bed bug control techniques: Freezing

+It is estimated that a bag of laundry placed in a domestic freezer takes roughly 8 hours to reach a temperature of -17 C.

+Placing contaminated objects in a domestic freezer for 35 hours is considered effective at killing eggs as well as all stages of bugs.
+Higher temperatures however are not effective, and survival is estimated for temperatures above -12 C even after 1 week of continuous exposure.

 This method requires a freezer capable of maintaining, and set to, a temperature below -16 C. Most home freezers are capable of maintaining this temperature.

 Predators

 Natural enemies of bed bugs include the masked hunter (or masked bed bug hunter) insect, cockroaches, ants, spiders (particularly Thanatus flavidus), mites, and centipedes (particularly the house centipede Scutigera coleoptrata).
 However, biological pest control is not considered practical for eliminating bed bugs from human dwellings.

 While there have been few studies, the known predators of bed bugs are listed in the section on "parasites and predators" of a 1990 academic paper on bed bugs and public health.